wp-plugins/im-login-dongle/readme.txt

 How does the login work when activated?

 * You login normally, if the credentials are correct,
-* you select the IM account you want to authorize with,
+* you select the account you want to authorize with,
-* a pin code is sent to this IM account,
+* a pin code is sent to this account (or you use the Google Authenticator code),
 * you have 30 seconds to enter this pin code,
 * if the code is correct, you are logged in else you are logged out

 What this plugin offers:

-* Two step verification via IM accounts
+* Two step verification via IM accounts or Google Authenticator
 * Enable or disable the two step verification
 * Users themselves activate or disable this feature for them (unless you make it mandatory)
 * Reset feature if IM servers are down